 - Limit the consumption of staining substances such as coffee, tea, red wine, and highly pigmented foods.

 - Rinse your mouth with water after consuming staining foods or beverages to minimize their impact.

 - Visit your dentist regularly for professional cleanings and dental examinations.

 Treating your discolored teeth can brighten your smile and make you feel better about yourself.
-Dr. Tu offers many treatment options for tooth discoloration in North Liberty, IA for patients who suffer from intrinsic or extrinsic teeth stains.
-Call our office today at (319) 284-4361 to book a consult or you can request an appointment online by filling out the form.
+Dr. Tu offers many treatment options for tooth discoloration in North Liberty, IA for patients who suffer from intrinsic or extrinsic tooth stains.
+Call our office today at (319) 284-4361 to book a consult, or you can request an appointment online by filling out the form.